Skip to main content

 Flocculant

 Flocculants are sometimes used to help in the settling of colloidal and suspended solids.
 They are also used in thickening settled sludge which helps in its dewatering.
+Green flocculants like alginates can be used or Hydrex from Veolia.
+Tanafloc is gaining popularity in the market too.
+SNF is one of the best suppliers of flocculants.

 Sodium Carbonate/Bicarbonate Dosing